 You can’t create an actionable plan without a specific focus.
 If you are a business owner, your focus for the first 30 months should be about learning.
 You can focus on working towards your goal for the second month.
 For the final month, your primary focus should be to become a leader.

-Similarly, if you are a new employee, your 30 60 90 day plan focus will revolve around learning, planning, contributing, and finally executing.
+Similarly, your 30 60 90 day plan focus will revolve around learning, planning, contributing, and finally executing if you are a new employee.
 However, you can change your focus based on your job role or the company.

 Your priorities should always be broader than your goals and more specific than your focus.
 Within this 30 60 90 day phase, you have to determine your top priorities.
 Your top priorities could include learning your company’s internal process, completing your role, finding solutions to resolve the company’s problems, etc.